Tejasvi-Mishra/Dashboard/README.md

 ## 📁 Files Included

-- `Sujeet Store Data Analysis (1).xlsx` – The main Excel file with the dashboard
+- `Dashboard.xlsx` – The main Excel file with the dashboard
-- `Screenshot (14).png` – Preview image of the dashboard
 - `README.md` – Project documentation

 ---